Imagine checking into a hotel room and finding roaches crawling around. It’s a nightmare scenario that no one wants to experience.

 Protect Yourself from Bringing Home Roaches

 Roaches can easily hitch a ride in your luggage or belongings, so it’s important to take steps to prevent bringing them home with you.
-Keep your luggage off the floor and away from walls, and inspect your belongings before packing them up.

 Hotel’s Responsibility Your Responsibility